 For a list of eligible expenses, see IRS Publication 502.

-Your qualified dependents are typically your spouse or child; or someone you claim as an exemption on your federal income tax.
+Your qualified dependents are typically your spouse or child.
+They also include anyone you claim as an exemption on your federal income tax.

 You can sign up for an FSA during the open enrollment season.
 If you are a new hire, you may be able to sign up for an FSA within 60 days of your hire date.